Lullaby of the Lilitu mood board

 What's it about?

-For centuries, gods have walked the earth beside humans.
+For centuries, gods have walked the earth besides humans.
 Now, a young woman awakens to find she’s one of them.

-Full-grown and with no memory of a life before now, Rio is content to be counted among the world’s elite.
+Full-grown and with no memory of a life before now, Rio is content to be counted among the world’s elite and follow the path her father, Kaien, has laid before her.
 That is, she’s happy until her memories start to return, accompanied by increasingly dangerous nightmares.

 Soon, more than nightmares plague her.
-A mysterious woman Rio’s father knew long ago has returned–and she’s determined to destroy everything he loves.
+A mysterious woman Kaien knew long ago has returned–and she’s determined to destroy everything he loves.

 Excerpt from the book

 Noir Lurette tossed a bundle of lavender and motherwort into her new fireplace and settled back onto the couch, relishing the aromatic warmth.
-She smiled as the group of eight-year-old girls stampeded past her and into her daughter’s bedroom.
+She smiled as her daughter led a pack of stampeding eight-year-olds into her bedroom.
 They had just demolished a tub of strawberry ice cream and an entire birthday cake.
 She supposed they were going to go work off the sugar rush.

 Noir snuggled into the couch and cracked open the latest Wes Steele Steamy Romance.
-Her husband Marcel prepared dinner in the kitchen.
-She sighed.
+Her husband Marcel cleaned in the kitchen, collecting the remnants of horse-adorned wrapping paper and plastic forks and shoving them into a white garbage bag.

-The family of three had lived here for a few weeks.
+The family of three had lived in the Irish town of Oranmore for a few weeks.
 After years of running, it already felt like home.
 Their daughter was making friends at school, though she’d never had any trouble with that.
-Noir and Marcel both landed jobs at the local pub; she tended bar, he cooked.
-Once or twice a week, her boss let her take breaks to read cards in the corner for curious customers.
-She was beginning to love this little Irish town.
+Noir and Marcel had both landed jobs at the local pub; she tended bar, he cooked.
+Once or twice a week, their boss let her take breaks to read cards in the corner for curious customers.
+She was beginning to love this little place.

 Marcel ran to her.
 “Noir!”
-He called out, grabbing her shoulders.
-He turned her onto her side and stroked her hair until her breathing slowed and she stopped quaking.
+He grabbed her shoulders and turned her onto her side, stroking her hair until her breathing slowed and she stopped quaking.

-He looked up to see his daughter standing behind the couch.
+When he looked up, he saw his daughter standing behind the couch.
 She stared at him with the same glazed look that overcame Noir’s eyes after every episode.

-He he pressed his fingers against his wife’s pulse for a beat before moving to scoop his daughter into his arms.
+After pressing his fingers against Noir’s pulse for a beat and assuring himself she was stable, he scooped his daughter into his arms.

-She shivered, covered in sweat and tears, and the bottom half of her pajamas soaked through with urine.
+She shivered, covered in sweat with tears pouring down her round cheeks.
+The bottom half of her pajamas were soaked through with urine.

-The other girls poked their heads out of the little bedroom.
+The other girls poked their heads out of the little bedroom down the hall.

-“It’s okay, girls,” He tried to keep his voice pleasant as he spoke in his best English.
-His daughter’s episodes weren’t as violent as Noir’s, but it must have been frightening for the visiting children.
-The little one in his arms was silent, as she always was afterward, and he affected a smile for the girls.
+The girl’s episodes weren’t as violent as Noir’s, but they weren’t by any means pleasant.
+The little one in his arms remained silent, as she always did afterward, and he affected a smile for the girls.

 “Sometimes, they get a little sick, but they’re going to be fine.
 Go on and play, and I’ll call you when dinner’s ready.”
 The girls went back into the bedroom, but they stayed quiet.

 He sat on the couch and wiped moisture from his wife’s forehead while still cradling the small girl.
-She gazed into the fireplace.
+With his other hand, he stroked the beaded braids on her head.

 He squeezed his daughter to him.
 He hated watching her go through these episodes, but there was nothing he could do to help her.
 Just as he could never help Noir.

 After a few moments, Noir lifted her head.
 She groaned as she pushed herself up and gazed at her husband and daughter.
-She pulled the trembling girl into her arms, placing kisses all over the tiny, frightened face.
-She stared at the fire in silence until Marcel reached for her hand.
+Without a word, she pulled the trembling girl into her arms and stared at the fire in silence until Marcel reached for her hand.

 She jumped.
 She’d forgotten he was there.